Determining parameters of Kerr black holes at finite distance by shadow observation: Introduction

 One approach to explore this possibility is to investigate whether a map from a parameter space to an image library is an injection~\cite{Hioki:2009na, Hioki:2022mdg}.
 It has been demonstrated that the map from the parameter space to the apparent-shape library for a bare Kerr black hole is indeed a bijection~\cite{Hioki:2009na}.
 This result implies that the specific angular momentum (per mass) and inclination angle of the Kerr black hole can be determined by observing its apparent shape.
 Here, the apparent-shape library is defined as the set of all possible apparent shapes that can be generated in the given gravitational theory and model.

-Confirming 1) whether an object is a black hole, 2) identifying the specific black hole solution, and 3) determining its physical quantities solely through the observation of the shadow image of a black hole candidate is a complex question that demands extensive research.
+Confirming (1) whether an object is a black hole, (2) identifying the specific black hole solution, and (3) determining its physical quantities solely through the observation of the shadow image of a black hole candidate is a complex question that demands extensive research.
 It is imperative to generate a diverse array of models for relativistic objects, thereby constructing an apparent-shape library with varying parameters.
 Additionally, an investigation into whether the map is injective (or invertible) is crucial.
-If the map is not injective, it signifies the existence of an image corresponding to different models and parameter settings, thereby making it impossible to determine the model based on shadow observation alone.
+If the map is not injective, then it signifies the existence of an image corresponding to different models and parameter settings, thereby making it impossible to determine the model based on shadow observation alone.
 These research efforts are currently underway, and further studies are warranted.

 The quantities that characterize the apparent shape are referred to as observables.
 The observables proposed to determine the parameters of the Kerr black hole have been applied to other black hole solutions.
 Some attempts have also been made to enhance these observables~\cite{Abdujabbarov:2015xqa}.
-However, when dealing with systems with a larger number of parameters, intuitively found observables may not be sufficient.
+The idea was to expand the apparent shape in terms of Legendre polynomials.
+When dealing with systems with a larger number of parameters, intuitively found observables may not be sufficient.

 It is imperative to establish observables characterizing the apparent shape of relativistic objects, not only for black holes.
 If these observables can distinguish all elements in the apparent-shape library, then determining the system's parameters becomes achievable through shadow observations.